royrwood/HelloRESTEasy/README.md

 Note that the URI used to address the service depends on the project/build/finalName element in the pom.xml file, as well as the @Path annotations on the endpoint in HelloEndpoints.java.
 Mapping of these URIs to the servlet must also be configured in the web.xml file.

+The project includes a sample ContainerRequestFilter (HTTPBasicAuthFilter.java) to demonstrate how you might wish to handle authentication/authorization.
+The filter stores a copy of the userID/password in the request as a demonstration of how you can pass information along to your endpoint method.

+Note that the pom.xml probably contains some unnecessary dependencies, since I've been testing some other things as I work on this...